About the Behavioral Neuroscience Program

 Faculty in the this area represent a wide variety of interests but share a common concern for understanding the interrelationships between behavior and biological functions.
 The explosive growth of information and interests in the field of behavioral neuroscience frequently necessitates multidisciplinary study.
-Thus, students are encouraged to gain familiarity with anatomical, biochemical, and electrophysiological bases for a wide range of behaviors including learning, memory, sensation, motor control, reproduction and communication.
+Thus, students are encouraged to gain familiarity with anatomical, biochemical, molecular, and electrophysiological bases for a wide range of behaviors including sensation, motor control, reproduction, learning, memory, cognition, communication.
 Although the use of animals as subjects for basic research on learning/physiological issues is generally recognized, it should also be noted that, where appropriate, humans serve as subjects.

 Research Training in Behavioral Neuroscience

-All students are expected to enroll in "Brown Bag" seminars (research practica) as well as to participate in individual investigations with faculty members other than their major adviser.
+All students are expected to enroll in "Brown Bag" seminars (research practica) and may participate in individual investigations with faculty members other than their major adviser.
 This aspect of the program is designed to give students experience with techniques and issues in several areas of behavioral neuroscience.
 A secondary benefit of the experience is to enhance research by encouraging cross-fertilization of techniques and ideas among laboratories with different research emphases.

 Research Facilities in Behavioral Neuroscience

 Much of the research in behavioral neuroscience at Kent State is conducted in the modern and extensive Kent Hall Animal Research Facility.
 The animal facility has consistently received full accreditation from the Association for Assessment and Accreditation of Lab Animal Care (AAALAC).
 Extensive experimental equipment and surgical/histological facilities are available there.
 Psychobiological research with human subjects is carried out in appropriate rooms in Kent Hall and other facilities on the university campus as well as regional hospitals.